|Print a Handout: Brainstorming (PDF)|

 An affinity diagram allows seemingly random ideas or suggestions are eventually organized within natural groupings, and could be used after a round of structured or unstructured brainstorming.
 More information: QI Toolbox: Affinity Diagram.

-- Forces of Change Brainstorming Worksheet (DOC: 28KB / 2 pages)
+- Forces of Change Brainstorming Worksheet (DOC)

 National Association of County and City Health Officials (NACCHO)

 - Brainstorming for Student Organizations